 “Really?”
 I demanded.
 “When?”

-It came out more abruptly than I’d intended, more of a declaration than a question.
+It came out more abruptly than I’d intended, more of a challenge than a question.
 But I’d been thinking about it for weeks, and knew the answer with absolute certainty.
 I was starting to understand, too, the more important fact, which was what the answer had come to represent for me; that was the whole reason I was doing this.

-“During what time in my adult life….."
-I continued, making my point haltingly, for maximum dramatic effect, “have I ever…. had the opportunity…to go to the beach….by myself?"
+“During what time…in my adult life…” I continued, making my point haltingly, for maximum dramatic effect, “have I ever… had the opportunity…to go to the beach…by myself.”
 I could see him thinking about it skeptically, as I had done, too: Could that be right?
 Were there really that many years of raising kids that there had never been a time?
 Could I be turning fifty years old and been so preoccupied with doing things with and for other people for the entirety of my adult life that I had never before even considered taking only myself to the beach?
 I shut the hatchback firmly for emphasis, and abandoned my Socratic approach as abruptly as I had begun.
 “I’ll tell you.
 Never.
 That’s when.”

 I had always loved the beach, but never more desperately than in summers I lived in the midwest; I had spent some particularly lonely days watching webcam feeds of the boardwalk and waves and fortunate beachgoers with a pathetic longing.
-Now back, barely within day trip driving distance of the Atlantic Ocean, I never again took it for granted, sometimes taking my daughters for day trips like the ones I’d enjoyed as a kid, and my family for week-long rentals like the ones I wished I had.
+Now back within a day trip’s driving distance of the Atlantic Ocean, I never took it for granted, sometimes taking my daughters for day trips like the ones I’d enjoyed as a kid, and my family for week-long rentals like the ones I wished I had.
 Both were great fun, but still involved lots of Mom-ing: making fun and making meals and making do to ensure that everyone had a great time.
 Increasingly I had found myself wondering: Could I ever be bold enough to go there for a day, or two, just for me, with me, only myself for company?
 Was that enough of a reason to go?
 Was that even allowed?
 Was it weird?
 Would it be sad?
 I wasn’t sure.
 There was only one way to find out.

-I wish I could tell you that it was great from start to finish, but honestly, it was a little weird at first, and lonely, too; even my beloved beach felt oddly unfamiliar without the people I’d always brought along, asking them often if we were all having fun.
+I wish I could tell you that it was great from start to finish, but honestly, it was a little weird at first, and lonely, too; even my beloved beach felt oddly unfamiliar without the people I’d always brought along and asked often if we were all having fun.
 There was so little to keep track of that it was unsettling; I carried none of the enormous bags of just-in-case supplies which had seemed, over the years, to grow on me and permanently attach, changing my profile like barnacles on an oyster shell.
 I couldn’t shake the feeling that I had forgotten to keep track of someone.

 Eventually, I settled on a familiar sports bar and restaurant.
-It wasn’t my first choice, but I’d already walked by my first, second, and third choices, thanks to the voice, and I was running out of options.
+It wasn’t my first choice, but thanks to the voice, I’d already walked by my first, second, and third choices, and I was running out of options.
 I knew the restaurant’s menu from sports team get-togethers at locations near my home, and I thought that the elevated oceanside balcony, with its tiny tables ripe for wave- and people-watching, might be an acceptable place to sit alone.
 A cadre of pretty, young hostesses of high school age, stood at the ready near the entrance.

 “Your name?” asked the prettiest one as I approached.